Offset vs Redraw - It isn't complicated

 Benefits:

-Interest Savings: By reducing the principal on which interest is calculated, you can save a significant amount over the life of the loan.
+Interest Savings: By reducing the principal on which interest is calculated, you can save significantly over the life of your loan.

 Flexibility: Funds in the offset account are easily accessible for everyday transactions.